shini4i/argo-watcher/docs/git-integration.md

 {
-  "sub": "argo-watcher-client", # can be any value "cluster": "prod", # can be any value "allowed_project": ["app1"], # can be replaced with "*" to allow deployment to any project "iat": 1738692070, # To keep it simple, it should be the output of `date +%s` "exp": 1770228106 # Set the reasonable expiration, the output of `date -v+1y +%s` }
+  "sub": "argo-watcher-client", # can be any value "cluster": "prod", # can be any value "allowed_projects": ["app1"], # can be replaced with "*" to allow deployment to any project "iat": 1738692070, # To keep it simple, it should be the output of `date +%s` "exp": 1770228106 # Set the reasonable expiration, the output of `date -v+1y +%s` }